oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

    <oneapi_install_dir>\setvars.bat
    ```
    Here `<oneapi_install_dir>` represents the root folder of your oneAPI
-   installation, which is which is `C:\Program Files (x86)\Intel\oneAPI\`
+   installation, which is `C:\Program Files (x86)\Intel\oneAPI\`
    when installed using default options.
 If you customized the installation
    folder, the `setvars.bat` is in your custom location.
 Note that if a
-   compiler is not part of your oneAPI installation you should run in a Visual
+   compiler is not part of your oneAPI installation, you should run in a Visual
    Studio 64-bit command prompt.

 3. Build the program using the following commands: